mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 We can think of two ways to fix this issue.
 First, we could add an `alpha` scaling parameter, analogous to the symmetric and Hermitian rank-1 and rank-k update functions.
 Second, we could add a new kind of `Diagonal` template parameter type that expresses a "diagonal value."
 For example, `implicit_diagonal_t{alpha}` (or a function form, `implicit_diagonal(alpha)`) would tell the algorithm not to access the diagonal elements, but instead to assume that their value is `alpha`.
 Both of these solutions would let users specify the diagonal's scaling factor separately from the scaling factor for the rest of the matrix.
 Those two scaling factors could differ, which is new functionality not offered by the BLAS.
 More importantly, both of these solutions could be added later, after C++26, without breaking backwards compatibility.

-### Triangular solves, unit diagonals, and scaling factors
+### Triangular solves with implicit unit diagonals

 1. In BLAS, triangular solves with possibly multiple right-hand sides (`xTRSM`) apply `alpha` scaling to the implicit unit diagonal.
 In [linalg], the scaling factor `alpha` is not applied to the implicit unit diagonal.
 This is because the library does not interpret `scaled(alpha, A)` differently than any other `mdspan`.